 The Winter Park Chain of Lakes got its name because it consists of six lakes linked by navigable canals.
 The connected lakes are Lake Virginia, Lake Mizell, Lake Osceola, Lake Maitland, Lake Nina, and Lake Minnehaha.
 These lakes are very popular for waterskiing, kayaking, boating and fishing, and paddleboarding.
 You c n launch your kayak from the two public launches:

 Winter Park Chain of Lakes provides exquisite views of birds and wildlife.
 It is also home to many private and historic homes and estates.
 There is even a tour you can take that navigates you through the canals while explaining the history of the houses.
 Or, you can launch your kayak and explore the chain of lakes on your own.

 Ramdom Fact: Brit on the Move has a home in Central Florida where Winter Park is located.
 And, while this is know as a hot spot to kayak in Florida, she’s never done it here!
 Nor has she taken the boat tour of the Winter Park Chain of Lakes.

 4. Crystal River

 This coastal city in western Florida houses several state parks.
 The Crystal River National Wildlife Refuge, the Crystal River Archaeological State Park, and the Three Sisters Springs Wildlife Refuge.
-This place offers a combination of river, estuary, lake, ocean, and springs.
+This place offers a combination of rivers, estuaries, lakes, oceans, and springs.
 All of which are accessible from the central bay.
 The wildlife here is second to none.
 You will see manatees, dolphins, and possibly an alligator.
-Tourists and locals love to paddleboard here, and this area is well known as a hot spot to kayak in Florida.
+Tourists and locals love to paddleboard here, and this area is well-known as a hot spot to kayak in Florida.